 - String Quartet

 Ljova and the Kontraband is the chamber-jam ensemble playing semi-improvized compositions by Ljova.
 Infusing Classical forms with new meanings, the ensemble plays a seductive brew of Ljova’s Eastern-European and Gypsy-inspired melodies, Latin rhythms, and Jazzy improvisations.
 The ensemble features Ljova on the viola and famiola and his close collaborators on accordion, bass, percussion and vocals.
-The Kontraband released its debut album “Mnemosyne” at the end of September, 2008 and is preparing for tours in Europe and the US.
 [More Info, Videos, Clips]

 As an arranger, Ljova has completed dozens of musical arrangements for Yo-Yo Ma and the Silk Road Ensemble, Brooklyn Rider, the Knights, the Kronos Quartet, Alondra de la Parra and the Philharmonic Orchestra of the Americas, the rapper Jay-Z, Bond, Matmos, Ryan Star, and others.
 Resulting from these collaborations are arrangements of musics from Azerbaijian, China, India, Iran, Japan, Russia, Tanzania, as well as gypsy music from Romania and France.